model-graph-tools/analyzer/README.md

 # Analyzer

 Command line tool to parse and store the management model of a WildFly instance into a [graph](https://neo4j.com/) database.
+The analyzer is part of the [model graph tools](https://model-graph-tools.github.io/) and provides the graph database used  by the [model](https://github.com/model-graph-tools/model) service.

 ## Usage